ZX-80/Channel-F-Images/README.md

 The `.chf` file format was created to solve three major issues:
 - Confusion caused by multiple undocumented `.bin` formats.
 Detecting different banking schemes can be difficult or sometimes even impossible
 - Simplify feature detection for emulators/flashcarts (such as the expected presence of SRAM).
 Currently SRAM is provided if a Videocart attempts to write to memory.
 But this method can cause issues if a bug writes to the ROM area
-- `.bin` files contain no information on the games title / author
+- `.bin` files contain no information on the games themselves

 To solve these issues, the `.chf` file format needs to provide the necessary information, while also being future proof in the event of new hardware/banking schemes.
 The [Cartridge Image](http://unusedino.de/ec64/technical/formats/crt.html) format from the CCS64 emulator was used as inspiration, as it had similar goals.
-Note this file format is little-endian, as that is what arduino/x86/RP2040 architectures all use.
+Note this file format is little-endian to simplify use by arduino/x86/RP2040 architectures.

 # File Header

 The file header contains basic information on the Videocart (name/hardware), as well as file format information that's necessary for interpretting the data, while allowing for future expansion.
 It's followed by a list of packets, described in the next section.
 The header is zero-padded to be 16-byte aligned.
+Extra data can be included by extending the *file header length* beyond the Videocart name, as this will always be ignored.

 <div align = "center">
   <img width="43%" src="https://user-images.githubusercontent.com/44975876/164077423-d5c0acfc-75c8-4dc4-b2a9-409ef7bb985e.png">